What is a Blue Fawn Pitbull? (Blue Fawn Bully Guide)

 3. Pitties were the US Army’s mascot.

-5. Just like any other Pitbull, the Blue Fawn Pit does not have locking jaws, contrary to popular belief.
+5. Just like any other Pitbull, the Blue Fawn Pit does not have locking jaws, contrary to the popular belief.

 Pros and cons